 Collagen can rescue your post-lockdown hair

-According to Jason Collier – celebrity hairstylist to Laura Whitmore and Victoria Beckham – collagen is what post-lockdown hair needs right now.
+According to Jason Collier – celebrity hairstylist for Laura Whitmore and Victoria Beckham – collagen is what post-lockdown hair needs right now.
 Let’s be honest, this year hasn’t exactly been kind to the state of our hair.
 The combination of stress, a change in your regular diet, and hormone fluctuations might have resulted in increased hair loss.
-Hair issues like severely split ends, the first signs of greying and a lacklustre look might also be rearing their ugly head.
+Hair issues like severe split end, the first signs of graying, and a lackluster look might also be rearing their ugly heads.

 So how can collagen bring back your luscious pre-covid locks and restore the health of your mane?
 Here are the main reasons collagen is your hair’s superhero.